KelvinCrag/Optimizer/README.md

 ## F.A.Q
 1. How do I install the script?
 > Simple.
-Put the script 'optimizer_script.bat' in the same folder with your installed adb, by default it supposed to be c:/adb/platform-tools
+Put the script 'optimizer_script.bat' from releases (https://github.com/KelvinCrag/Optimizer/releases) in the same folder with your installed adb, by default it supposed to be c:/adb/platform-tools

 2. If I can run the command manually why should I still download the script you made?
 > Well, it saves your stress.
 Instead of typing the command and avoiding misspelled command just run my script.